 I threw this recipe together on a whim during a recent Denver snow day—the cozy kind of snow day, where your company says you can work from home.

 My goal was to see if a whole wheat flour cookie could be almost as good as an all-purpose flour cookie.
 I’m also new to coconut sugar (trying to go low-glycemic in our household) but I’ve never baked with it.
 Last year, I used my friend Carrie’s oatmeal chocolate chip recipe to make Matcha Coconut Chip Cookies—also on a snow day!
 I started with that recipe but swapped out the flour and sugar and added some chia seeds.
+I also used my favorite chai flavor hack—a three to one ratio of pumpkin pie spice to ground cardamom.

 I posted a photo of the snow day cookies to Facebook and had numerous requests for the recipe…so here you go!
 They’re simple and quick, and the dough freezes well if you want to make a double batch to pull out for the next snow day.